AI Insurance Quote Follow-Up Calls

 Insurance shopping is active and recurring

 J.D.
-Power reported that 57% of auto insurance customers shopped for a new policy in the prior year, while TransUnion's Q4 2025 report found auto and property shopping still elevated year over year.
+Power reported that 57% of auto insurance customers shopped for a new policy in the prior year, while TransUnion's Q4 2025 report found auto and property shopping still elevated year over year and many shoppers checked only one or two insurers.

 Bundle intent raises the value of one callback